omnilaboratory/obd/README.md

 The testing asset id is `--asset_id = 2147483651`.

-To issue assets on the Bitcoin/Omnilayer mainnet, you should deploy an omnicore full node and execute the cli to issue.
+To issue assets on the Bitcoin/Omnilayer mainnet, you should deploy an omnicore full node and execute the cli to mint.
 For non-developers, we recommend you to visit the official [https://www.omniwallet.org/](https://www.omniwallet.org/) (https://github.com/OmniLayer/omniwallet) for easier and quicker managing your assets.

-#### Backend and Faucet(on Regtest)
+## Backend and Faucet(Regtest, Testnet)

 The [omnicore proxy](https://github.com/omnilaboratory/omnicore-proxy) offers the backend public anonymous omni/bitcoin services for obd nodes.
 It is specified in the parameter `omnicoreproxy.rpchost` when an OBD node starts.
 For example, as in the `docker/lnd/start-a.sh, docker/obtest/docker-compose.yml`, the `regnet.oblnd.top:18332` is where the proxy deployed: